jpt4/skio/README.md

 ## A Relational SKI Combinator Calculus Interpreter

 ### Introduction
-A naive, purely relational interpreter for the SKI Combinator Calculus, written entirely in miniKanren.
+A naive, purely relational interpreter for the SKI Combinator Calculus, written in miniKanren.

 ### Compatibility
 This project was developed against Chez Scheme v9.4-1, and the copy of Will Byrd's miniKanren-with-symbolic-constraints included in this repository.
-It has not been tested under any other environment.
+It has not been tested under any other configuration.

 ### Setup
 git clone [this-repository]